feltus/hpc_genomics_assignment/README.md

 ## **Overview**

-This comprehensive assignment integrates three fundamental bioinformatics skill sets into a unified pipeline for analyzing human genomic data.
+This comprehensive assignment integrates three fundamental bioinformatics skill sets you practiced in this module into a unified pipeline for analyzing human genomic data.
 You will work with high-performance computing environments, process large-scale genomic datasets, extract genomic features, and perform comparative sequence alignment analyses.
 This assignment mirrors real-world computational genomics workflows used in medical research and precision medicine applications.

 ## **Learning Objectives**